w3c/wai-intro-wcag/new-in-21.md

 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html">Understanding Status Messages</a></p>

 ## About the Personas Quotes

-<p>The linked persona roles go to the <a href="https://www.w3.org/WAI/people-use-web/user-stories/">Stories of Web Users</a>.
+The linked persona roles go to the [[Stories of Web Users]](/people-use-web/user-stories/).
 That page has other personas with different disabilities.
-We might add more in the future.</p>
+We might add more in the future.

-<p>After we've reviewed these persona quotes sufficiently, we plan to add them to the Understanding documents.</p>
+After we’ve reviewed these persona quotes sufficiently, we plan to add them to the Understanding documents.